jackharbon/flutter_mynotes/README.md

 - Choose `Start in production mode` or `Start in test mode`.

-- Choose preferred Cloud Firestore location and click `Enable`.
+- Choose preferred Cloud Firestore location (country) and click `Enable`.

 - When Cloud Firestore dashboard is ready you can start setting up the Cloud Firestore.

-- If you've chosen `Start in production mode` open the tab `Rules` -> `Edit rules` and change permission read/write to `request.auth != null` (to allow user to write, if is authenticated).
+- If you've chosen `Start in production mode` open the tab `Rules` -> `Edit rules` and change permission read/write to `allow read, write: if request.auth != null;` (to allow user to write, if is authenticated).

 ```
 rules_version = '2';